 - build social networks to support people in need due to extreme weather

 - bring healthy local food to underserved areas

 Investing in these assets to strengthen community resilience provides multiple benefits for human health, the economy and the environment.
-And these help to build the relationships and social fabric that research has shown are the important for communities to prepare for and recover successfully from challenges such as extreme weather events.
+These help to build the relationships and social fabric that research has shown are important for communities to prepare for and recover successfully from challenges such as extreme weather events.